paulgear/ntpmon/README.md

 return code).
 This is to prevent false positives on startup or for short-lived VMs.
 To ignore this safety precaution, use `--run-time` with a low number (e.g. 1 sec).

-## To do

-- Better/more documentation.
-- Better/more unit tests.